 The key signs of withdrawal from stimulants include:

-See also Harm reduction for stimulants use
+See also Harm Reduction for Mephedrone

 Fatigue and decreased energy.
 Stimulants artificially boost alertness and mood.
 When stopped, the brain has to readjust to normal arousal and energy levels, leading to feelings of tiredness, lack of motivation, and even mild depression.